tazzuu/media-server-deployment/README.md

 ## Post Deployment Steps

-These need to be done manually
+These need to be done manually so that you can inspect each step to make sure it matches your system requirements.

 - resive the root volume
   - https://askubuntu.com/questions/1417938/ubuntu-does-not-use-full-disk-space-how-to-extend